ikabelerma/XlsxLibrary/README.rst

 XlsLibrary is a Robot Framework wrapper for the OpenPyXL_ package.

+Usage guidelines can be found in the `Keyword Documentation`_.

 Installation
 ------------
 Since this is not a complete python package yet, there is no installation needed.
 Although the openpyxl package is a pre-requisite: